This post may contain affiliate links. Please see our disclosure policy.

 • It’s Unbelievably Easy: The great thing about an oil infusion is that no fancy equipment or ingredients are neededโ€”just some patience.

 • Beautiful Golden Color: When you are finished, youโ€™ll love the oil’s rich, sunny color.
-You might even start thinking of it as your liquid gold!
+You might even start thinking of it as liquid gold!ย

 • Soothing and Calming: Calendula is a superstar herb for its skin-soothing and calming qualities.
 Calendula oil is useful for soothing skin irritations like sunburns, dry skin, and scalp.

-• Get Your Garden Gloves: If you like working in the dirt, you can even grow calendula flowers.
+• Get Your Garden Gloves: If you like working in the dirt, you can even grow your own calendula flowers.

 Step 1: Fill the clean glass jar about halfway full with dried calendula flowers.